shampletov-no/EPCboot/README.md

 If old_dev_flag == 1 using UPDF command,
 else                 using RBLD command.

-For using this program on Windows computers you need to place EPCboot.dll and uploader.exe in the same directory.

 For build this program you need on Linux - go to src subdir and run commands: